ComScore

 2. Sundae School

 Here’s a brand that will impress even your coolest niece or nephew (or, you know, your entire TikTok following).
-Sundae School co-founders and lifelong friends, Dae Lim and Mia Park, were born in South Korea and emigrated to the United States as teens...and, not long after, formed a bond while smoking weed together at boarding school.
+Sundae School co-founders and lifelong friends, Dae Lim and Mia Park, were born in South Korea and emigrated to the United States as teens.
+The pair met at boarding school, where they bonded while smoking weed together.
 Since 2019, they’ve created a full-fledged 4/20-friendly brand they refer to as “smokewear,” though you don’t have to light up to wear it.
 Plus, the brand donates a percentage of their sales to BIPOC-owned companies—from flower businesses to garment factories.

 3. Sandy Liang

 Sorry Patagonia, but fleece jackets weren’t cool before Sandy Liang put her touch on them.
 This New York-based brand took the winter piece she hated wearing as a kid and transformed it into a major fashion moment in the mid-2010s.
-And the craze still carries on today—as do the unexpected designs for warmer seasons, too.
+And the craze still carries on today—as do the unexpected designs for warmer seasons.
 Liang also makes dresses, tees and shoes with the same cheeky charm.
-Prefer retro floral print skirt?
+Prefer a retro floral print skirt?
 That’s available.
-Or want to step back into the '90s with a cropped top?
+Or want to jump into the balletcore aesthetic?
 You got it.

 4. PerfectDD

-Founder Alice Kim started PerfectDD (pronounced like “perfected”) to solve an issue she was facing: She couldn’t find clothes that fit her DD chest and size zero frame.
-So, she started a sustainable range of styles that would fit her body type—including a trendy dress shirt that won’t strain at the buttons, a puff sleeve sweatshirt that actually fits over curves and muscle tees that don’t look sloppy.
-Sizes ranges from size XS to 3X, so everyone can rock a style or two (which explains why celebs like Jenna FischerLindsay Price and Lana Condor are big fans).
+Founder Alice Kim started PerfectDD (pronounced “perfected”) to solve an issue she was facing: She couldn’t find clothes that fit her DD chest and size zero frame.
+This prompted Kim to launch a sustainable brand that would fit her body type—including a trendy dress shirt that didn't strain at the buttons, a stylish tulip sleeve blouse that works for any occasion and muscle tees that don’t look sloppy.
+Sizes ranges from size XS to 3X, so everyone can rock a style or two (which explains why celebs like Jenna FischerLindsay Price and Lana Condor are fans).

 5. Adeam